 Due to CSS being involved in the design, we can create our own customized themes for both Visual Studio Code and Atom.
-The well-constructed UI is the one that does not divert you or make you imagine about it even for a juncture.
+The well-constructed UI is the one that does not divert you or make you imagine it even for a juncture.

 Having said all the above, when it comes to contrast, Atom Material UI has done excellent work by taking it one step ahead of Visual Studio Code on the Design front.

 There has always been a diverse opinion about the performance of Electron-based applications.
-These applications are slow, they consume more memory, etc. Generally, people put in a nutshell saying that the performance of Electron-based applications is not much high, but the fact is that not all Electron-based applications have sluggish performance.
+These applications are slow, consume more memory, etc. Generally, people put it in a nutshell saying that the performance of Electron-based applications is not much high, but the fact is that not all Electron-based applications have sluggish performance.

 Visual Studio Code users often tend to its performance when correlated to Atom or other Electron-based applications.
 The reason for such a kind of performance difference is due to the approach used in the development of these two applications.

-So, when the number of plugins increases in Atom, it adds the sluggish behavior by placing it behind the Visual Studio code in terms of performance.
+So, when the number of plugins increases in Atom, it adds sluggish behavior by placing it behind the Visual Studio code in terms of performance.